Assisting Seniors in Maintaining Independence

 Care Coordinators conduct the screenings primarily in hospitals prior to patient discharge.
 The screening process gives seniors and their families the opportunity to ask questions, discuss their needs for services and to understand community-based, as well as institutional options for continuing care.

-In instances of short-term nursing facility placements for purposes of rehabilitation or convalescence, Care Coordinators may conduct follow-up screenings in the nursing facility to facilitate reentry into the community when possible.
+In instances of short-term nursing facility placements for purposes of rehabilitation or convalescence, case managers may conduct follow-up screenings in the nursing facility to facilitate reentry into the community when possible.

 Illinois Volunteer Money Management Program